Skip to content

 • Families & commuting

 Moving with kids?
 Start with Bradford Council admissions & maps and the Ofsted profiles linked below.
-Then short-list homes after you understand likely allocations.
+Short-list schools first, then compare homes in Saltaire and nearby Shipley with that context in mind.

 Schools overview

-Saltaire sits within the City of Bradford district.
+Saltaire and Shipley sit within the City of Bradford district.
 Primary allocations and secondary admissions are managed by the council, and priority areas may change.
 Always check the latest official guidance before you apply.

 Saltaire Primary School (Primary)